Educators

 Dr. Carol Stack, former Principal, Illinois

-"In order to effect students attitudes about bullying your must first reach them emotionally.
+"In order to effect students attitudes about bullying you must first reach them emotionally.
 In Stories Of Us students can identify with characters in the film, and how bullying harms them and their friends.
 This leads to engagement of students seeking to solve problems that affect them.
-And with the use of the comprehensive classroom resource teachers can open a dialogue."
+And with the use of the comprehensive classroom resource teachers can open a dialogue.

 Bill J. Bond, Specialist for School Safety,